jallanxjallan/onemanairforce/adaptation/scenes/quinine_case.md

 location: Manila
 ---
 Dutch representatives  sue Muharto and Pang in civil court for possession of the quinine.
-Fortunately, Muharto's celebrity status also attracts the attention of Salipada Penatun, a sitting Senator as well as a practicing lawyer.
+Fortunately, their celebrity status also attracts the attention of Salipada Penatun, a sitting Senator as well as a practicing lawyer.
 His family has close cultural ties to Indonesia, and so offers his services pro bono.
 Penatun lays out the legal